agilegovleaders/handbook/_sections/adopting_agile_in_government.md

 Best practices for leading  effectively in a world where citizens expect real-time engagement.

 **[LISTEN: Managing and Delivering Digital Services For Agile Software Development](https://www.fai.gov/media_library/items/show/92)**
 Chris Cairns of 18F explains the key strengths of an agile project manager.
-(12 min)